nerves-project/nerves/docs/Getting Started.md

 app:        /Users/nerves/hello_nerves
 ```

-You'll notice that subsequent calls to `compile` will not fetch or build the system because they're alredy cached on you host computer.
+You'll notice that subsequent calls to `compile` will not fetch or build the system because they're already cached on your host computer.

 ## Making Firmware